 Highlights include the mast and anchor of the USS Arizona; memorials ranging from World War I to Desert Storm; the Arizona 9/11 Memorial; and memorials to Dr. Martin Luther King Jr. and the Navajo Codetalkers.
 Westly Bolin Plaza one of the Phoenix Points of Pride not to be missed.

-THE FARM AT SOUTH MOUNTAIN IS AN AGGRITOURISM AND CULINARY VENUE IN SOUTH PHOENIX
+THE FARM AT SOUTH MOUNTAIN IS AN AGRITOURISM AND CULINARY VENUE IN SOUTH PHOENIX

 HERITAGE SQUARE IS A HISTORIC SITE IN PHOENIX FOR EVENTS, CULTURE AND CUISINE